Anju Makhija

 Anju Makhija is an Indian poet, playwright, translator and columnist.
-She has won several national and international awards for her poetry in English.
+She has won several national and international awards for her work in English.

 Biography

 Anju Makhija was born in Pune and spent several years in Canada.
 She has a master's degree in media from Concordia University, Montreal.
 She has worked in the fields of education, training and television.
 She writes poetry, plays and has worked on audio-visual scripts.
 Her multimedia production All Together, won her a special award at the National Education Film Festival, California.
 She has participated and won prizes in poetry and playwriting competitions organized by The British Council, The Poetry Society of India and the BBC.

-Makhija is the author of View from the Web.
-She also the editor of an Anthology of Indian Women Poets 1990-2007 published by the Sahitya Akademi.
+Makhija has published 4 poetry collections incl.'View from the Web' and 'Changing Unchanging: New and selected poems'.
+She's also the co-editor of 'We Speak in Changing Languages: An Anthology of Indian Women Poets' (1990-2007) Sahitya Akademi.
 Her poems appeared in the poetry anthology, Anthology of Contemporary Indian Poetry, The Dance of the Peacock: An Anthology of English Poetry from India, featuring 151 Indian English poets, edited by Vivekanand Jha and published by Hidden Brook Press, Canada.